 Gabby turned to glance up at him and bright emerald eyes gleamed beneath her silver hair.
 The bottom dropped out of Harry’s stomach and his heart lurched.

 Not Gabby.
 A daughter.
 Our daughter.
-Warmth rushed through him and hot tears prickled at his eyes.
-He raised a hand to pull the little girl out through the glass and into reality, then sighed, and let his arm drop.
+Warmth rushed through him and hot tears welled up.
+He raised a hand to pull the little girl out through the glass and into reality, then sighed and let his arm drop.
 It’s not real.
 Not yet.

-He strode out into the black without looking back and trailed his fingertips along the wall of the corridor, bumping over each line in between the tiles until he touched something warmer.
+He strode out into the darkness and trailed his fingertips along the wall of the corridor, bumping over each line in between the tiles until he touched something warmer.

 ‘Sirius,’ Harry murmured.
 ‘I found another door.’

 Harry pushed it open.
 Worn, weathered, ancient stone benches enclosed a simple, single arch of stone upon a raised dais in concentric circles.
 The gap between the two pillars rippled and shimmered like heat haze.